radar/ryanbigg.com/_posts/2011-03-03-when-to-cuke.markdown

         fill_in "Text", :with => "I am posting a comment.
 Look at me go!" click_button "Post Comment"
         within("#comments") do
-          page.has_content?("I am posting a comment.
+          page.should have_content("I am posting a comment.
 Look at me go!") end
       end
     end